Self-Hosting Tank

 BETTER_AUTH_SECRETin production.
 Sessions fail silently without it. - Storage backend: Supabase is for cloud deployments.
 Use

-s3with MinIO for self-hosted.
+s3with RustFS for self-hosted.

 Monitoring